 Kyoko Shiota MacAulay is a Program Coordinator at the Future Earth Global Hub in Japan.
 She previously worked for the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS) as a Principal Programme Associate in the Education for Sustainable Development (ESD) Programme.
 Her responsibilities included managing two major ESD networks called the Regional Centres of Expertise (RCE), and the Promotion of Sustainability in Postgraduate Education and Research Network (ProSPER.Net).
 She was the lead for program management, donor relations, and coordinating capacity building events for RCEs and ProSPER.Net members.
 In addition, she has worked at an international NGO in Tokyo as an advocacy officer working with parliamentarians, government officials, media, and the general public to advocate for sexual reproductive health and rights.
 She was also one of the representatives for the Tokyo Liaison Office of the International Planned Parenthood Federation (IPPF), and she represented the NGO at various UN conferences to advance global policies.
 She holds Master of Arts in International Educational Development from Teachers College, Columbia University, and a Bachelors of International and Cultural Studies from Tsuda College.

-Yuki is a communications officer for Future Earth and a communicator at the National Institute of Environmental Studies (NIES) in Japan.
-Previously, she has worked for the University of Tokyo and Research Institute for Humanity and Nature (RIHN), appointed to the Future Earth secretariat as a communications officer.
-She also worked at an environmental consulting company in Japan as a researcher for overseas projects.
-Her projects spanned a wide range of topics, including environmental and social considerations of major infrastructure projects, network creation to promote bilateral carbon trading projects and monitoring methods of microplastics in the marine environment.
+Yuki is a communications officer for Future Earth and freelance sustainability consultant.
+Previously, she has worked for the National Institute of Environmental Studies (NIES), University of Tokyo, and Research Institute for Humanity and Nature (RIHN), appointed to the Future Earth secretariat as a communications officer.
+She also works at an environmental consulting company in Japan on issues such as marine plastic pollution, mercury waste/pollution, and the transboundary trade of hazardous waste.
 Yuki holds a Bachelor of Arts in Environmental Studies from the University of Pennsylvania and a Master’s in Urban Engineering from the University of Tokyo.
 She has lived in Japan, the United States, Thailand, the Philippines and Vietnam and identifies as a Third Culture Kid.